black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 128
 At the end of your code, create the defeatMonster and lose functions.
 Leave them empty for now.

+# Step 129
+Inside the dodge function, set text.innerText equal to the string "You dodge the attack from the <monster>".
+Replace <monster> with the name of the monster, using the name property.